Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_pe_android.md

 1. Instance ```editorSDK``` is ```null``` if the license token is incorrect.
 In this case you cannot use photo editor.
 Check your license token.
 2. It is highly recommended to [check license](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L318) if the license is active before starting Photo Editor.

-Finally, once the SDK in initialized you can invoke [startAndroidPhotoEditor](../App.js#L39) message from React Native to Android
+Finally, once the SDK in initialized you can invoke [openPhotoEditor](../App.js#L39) message from React Native to Android

 ```javascript
 await SdkEditorModule.openPhotoEditor();
 ```

 and add [ReactMethod](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L166) on Android side to start Photo Editor.

-## What is next?
-This quickstart guide has just covered how to quickly integrate Android Photo Editor SDK, it is considered you managed to start photo editor from your React Native project.

-Please check out [docs](https://docs.banuba.com/ve-pe-sdk/docs/android/requirements-pe/) to know more about the SDK and complete full integration.